Updated March 2, 2023.

 The broad area in front of the Conservatory of Flowers is planted with annuals in geometric patterns a couple of times a year.
 Quite a show!

 Visit the Conservatory itself for an interesting collection of rainforest and tropical highland plants, plus gorgeous orchids, and the giant lily pond with carnivorous plants hanging around it.
 They have cool exhibits in one wing once or twice a year, often involving model railways.
 For more info, see my page on the Conservatory of Flowers.

 Best time for the flowers: the annuals in front of the Conservatory bloom in January until late April, then again late June through September.
 Best in August.

 This is a compact little garden just east of the Conservatory of Flowers which is an amazing spectacle when the dahlias are in bloom.
+There are over 700 varieties in this relatively small area.
 The dahlia is the official flower of San Francisco.

 There is one picnic table in the dell and you can actually reserve it.

 Best time to see them: June through October, but prettiest in July, August and September.

 This garden is tucked into the trees just to the east of the Academy of Sciences.
 Not as impressive as the rhododendrons of the Pacific Northwest, but pretty enough.
 There's a path that circles through it, and a statue of park designer John McLaren is there to greet you.

 This garden has had a hard life.
 The climate isn't ideal for rhododendrons, too much wind and sun, and the plants have been struggling since the dell was created in the 1950's.
 Many of the bushes died in the fierce wind storms of 1995, but the space was redone in 2010 and now the rhododendrons are doing much better.